pernillejorg/retrieval-effects-claim-verification/README.md

 The project is centred on the effect and failure behaviour side of RAG.
 The work is focused on characterising where and why RAG fails for scientific claim verification, and on the conditions under which retrieval helps versus the failure modes it can introduce (such as evidence overload, degradation at scale, and unstable predictions), rather than re-confirming that retrieval helps, which is already well established.
 Part of the motivation is practical: several companies interested in adopting RAG for fact-checking appear largely unaware of its failure modes and cost/benefit trade-offs.
 There is real value in evidence about when these components actually hurt, so that adopting RAG becomes an informed decision rather than an assumption.

-A key component under investigation is a stance-aware reranking step: after standard retrieval, a zero-shot NLI model scores whether each retrieved document actually takes a *stance* on the claim, with the intention of filtering out documents that are topically related but say nothing specific about the claim.
+A key component under investigation is a stance-aware reranking step: after standard retrieval, a zero-shot NLI model scores whether each retrieved document actually takes a *stance* on the claim, with the intention of demoting documents that are topically related but say nothing specific about the claim.
 The project studies retrieval, reranking, retrieval depth, and confidence behaviour across two scientific claim datasets of very different corpus sizes, and examines whether the observed behaviour transfers to an out-of-domain real-world setting.

 **The thesis question:**
 *This project asks not whether retrieval improves automated fact-checking, which prior work largely assumes, but under what conditions it fails: it systematically characterises the failure behaviour of retrieval-augmented scientific claim verification across retrieval method, retrieval depth, and corpus scale, links each failure to a defined failure category, and tests whether the behaviour holds on out-of-domain real-world claims, so that the reliability of RAG for automated fact-checking can be assessed rather than assumed.*

+**Scope:**
+Ten pipeline stages evaluated across two corpora differing 100-fold in size; a 32-cell retrieval-depth matrix, four conditions by four depths on each of two corpora, run under three training seeds; both classifiers and the full pipeline retrained and re-run at each seed; 70 hand-annotated errors with a blind second annotation pass (Cohen's kappa 0.914); and a 30-claim out-of-domain case study with five pre-registered expectations.
+Three hypotheses were fixed before any experiment.
+Two were refuted, and both refutations are reported as findings rather than revised away.

   ---

 ## Project Timeline

   ```mermaid
   gantt